Equinix Statement to Customers and Partners Regarding Coronavirus

 7. Will Equinix continue to allow access to conference rooms and break rooms in IBXs?

-To minimize the risk of transmission in areas where multiple people congregate and to adhere to social distancing guidelines, Equinix is temporarily suspending the ability for customers to book conference rooms and limiting access to break rooms in our IBXs and we continue to ask our customers to only send people to the IBX for critical work.
+To minimize the risk of transmission in areas where multiple people congregate and to adhere to social distancing guidelines, Equinix is temporarily suspending the ability for customers to book conference rooms and limiting access to break rooms in our IBXs.
+We continue to encourage customers to limit the number of visits, visitors and the duration of visits to our sites.

 Equinix data centers globally are operational at this time.
 We have implemented enhanced access protocols across sites as described in the IBX Access section.
 Procedures are in place to protect the health and safety of our customers, partners and employees, maintain the continuity of our services and align with governmental regulations and public health guidance.

 - When you visit, be prepared to answer questions about your recent travel and general health.
 Anyone experiencing cold or flu-like symptoms, including fever, or having knowledge that they have been exposed to someone who has a suspected or confirmed case of COVID-19 in the past 14 days, will not be allowed to enter the facility for 14 days.